-5.4 Risk Mitigation Tools used to justify Investments
+Risk Mitigation Tools Used to Justify Investments

 The utility of risk mitigation tools for rationalising the choice of investments has been observed (de Assis et al., 2020).
 A decision to deploy a particular CBT towards rationalising a potential investment choice is expected to be accompanied by an appropriate risk mitigation tool (de Assis et al., 2020).
 Accordingly, participants to this study were asked about the extent of use of risk mitigation techniques when justifying their investment choices.
-Sensitivity Analysis was indicated to be used most by all PSCFs whose officials were interviewed, followed by Break-Even Analysis, which had a response of 3 out of 5.
-Scenario Analysis was found to be rarely used, while Monte Carlo Simulation, Real Option, and Decision Tree are completely unused.
+Sensitivity analysis was indicated to be used by all PSCF whose officials were interviewed, followed by break-even analysis, which had a response of 3 out of 5.
+Scenario analysis was found to be rarely used, while Monte Carlo simulation, real option and decision tree are completely unused.

-5.5 Challenges in Capital Budgeting Practices Implementation in Housebuilding
+Challenges in Capital Budgeting Practices Implementation in Housebuilding

-Table 5 presents the challenges in practicing capital budgeting.
-The results show that a lack of advanced software ranks first, with a Mean Score of 4, followed by adherence to professional advice by top management, which has a mean score of 3.
-Managerial influence in making decisions has a Mean Score of 2.6, followed by poor involvement of professionals, which has a mean score of 2.4, lack of top management support with a Mean Score of 2, and lack of knowledge among the practitioners, with a Mean Score of 2.
+Table 5 presents the challenges of practicing capital budgeting.
+The results show that "Lack of advanced software" ranks first, with a mean score of 4, followed by "Adherence to professional advice by top management" which has a mean score of 3.
+"Managerial influence in making decisions" has a mean score of 2.6, followed by "Poor involvement of professionals" which has a mean score of 2.4, "Lack of top management support" with a mean score of 2 and "Lack of knowledge among the practitioners" with a mean score of 2.